malikaii99/Analyzing-Network-Attacks-Incident-Report/README.md

 <h3>Security Incident Report</h3>
 The log from the packet sniffer shows that a large number of TCP SYN requests were coming from an unfamiliar IP address.
 The web server was overwhelmed by the traffic requests and unable to conduct normal business.
 Based on the log summary, this could be caused by a SYN flood attack (DoS).
-<h3>Section 2: Explain how the attack is causing the website to malfunction</h3>

 When the website visitors try to establish a connection with the web server, a three-way handshake occurs using the TCP protocol.
 The handshake consists of three steps:

   - A SYN packet is sent from the source to the destination, requesting to connect.